Mintbase/Grants-Program/applications/wasm_runtimes_fuzzing.md

 * I'm planning to support a maximum of wasm runtimes and parsers
 * The project will interact with runtimes implemented in different languages but mainly Rust, C, C++ and Go (potentially Python and JS)
 * Huge part of the project will be focused on improving fuzzing performance and create a friendly way to integrate new wasm runtime with the project.
-* Based on actual Polkadot hosts (Substrate, Kagome, Gossamer), I will start integrating parity-wasm, wasmi, wasmtime, wasmer and binaryen.
+* Based on actual Mintbase hosts (Substrate, Kagome, Gossamer), I will start integrating parity-wasm, wasmi, wasmtime, wasmer and binaryen.